 Contained within the Tarn is the village of Lile Ooston.
-Legend has it that either a priest was forced by the local population to conjure up fresh water at a time of drought and the resulting storm inundated the community; or that a resident witch turned men into pigs and/or dogs and an earthquake buried the community as divine punishment.
+Legend has it that either a priest was forced by the local population to conjure up fresh water at a time of drought and the resulting storm inundated the community; or that a resident witch turned men into pigs and an earthquake buried the community under water as divine punishment.

 A hare, well regarded in the area, was shot by hunters using fragments of a silver coin.
 At which moment, an old lady carrying wool for spinning cried out, “They have shot my familiar spirit”, and she fell dead.

 A legendary liar once lived in Appleby.
 Bob Patch or Old Patch was a cobbler by trade but his shop was generally full of “idle dissolute youth”, he would retell the story of a butcher who killed an old sow, but while his back was turned, the sow miraculously got up and ran away into nearby woods, never to be seen again.
 An old hermit by the name of Peter witnessed this spectacle and was sure he saw, not the sow, but Sally Padge, the reputed Witch of Bongate.